Frequently Asked Questions

 If you are not associated with the legal profession and need to talk to someone you can contact the Samaritans on 116 123.

-What else do you do apart from the helpline?
+What else do you do apart from the support service?

 We also work with the legal profession to promote and support good mental health and wellbeing and tackle stigma.
 This includes visiting Law Societies, barristers’ chambers, CILEx branches, in-house legal departments, firms, and attending conferences to talk about how their staff can look after their mental wellbeing and build resilience.